HenriVesala/swordschool/wp-content/plugins/wp-spreadplugin/readme.txt

 = 2.6.1 =
 * Bugfixes (incl. sorting bug - hopefully ;-))
-* Added short product description e.g. Women’s Classic T-Shirt, Men’s Classic T-Shirt,...
+* Added short product description e.g. Womenï¿½s Classic T-Shirt, Menï¿½s Classic T-Shirt,...

 = 2.6 =
 * New social buttons, if you don't like, just replace in the image directory with your own.
 See FAQ